-Aerospace engineers may need to extend their shift or work time due to many reasons.
+Aerospace engineers may need to extend their shift or work time due to many reasons and on several occasions.
 The work hours primarily depends on which sector the aerospace engineers are working in and on their commitment towards their work.
 Aerospace engineers need to work nine hours a day.
 The shift time or the work culture is high paced and dynamic too.
-A lot of mental and physical effort is required for the work environment.
 Aerospace engineers may work overtime while trying to meet the deadline like in any other profession.
 They might work day, evening, or night shifts in manufacturing companies.
 They may work for more than forty hours a week when it is required and there are many circumstances where the job may get extended.
-Calm, composed and hardworking people are only capable of doing this strenuous job.

 How to become a Aerospace Engineer?

 What are the skills and qualities required to become a/an Aerospace Engineer?

 Some of the top skills that an individual is required to pursue a career as aerospace engineers are mentioned below.

 Critical Thinking: Aerospace engineers should be able to think logically to identify the strengths and weaknesses and find solutions, conclusions or approaches to the problems.
 They need to think out of the box to bring out the best solutions for the problems.

 Scientific Skills: Aeronautical engineers must possess strong science skills.
 They must be able to understand the minute details of the subjects, whether it is chemistry or physics.
 Physics is one of the core subjects of aerospace engineering.